-This report has summarized the ongoing assessment of transitional education before and after SSC's 2013 redesign of developmental education.
+This report has summarized the ongoing assessment of transitional education before and after SSC's 2013 redesign of developmental education and the change to scaled corequisite courses in 2017.
 Course completion rates, remediation completion rates, completion rates in gateway college-level courses, graduation rates, course-embedded assessments, student feedback on instruction, and Graduate Exit Survey results, have all been presented.
 Data collection and analysis will be ongoing through the six-year data collection window established.
-Preliminary results are promising.
+Current results are promising.
 Rates for the completion of remediation and college-level math and composition for transitional students have risen noticeably.
 Completion of math remediation and college-level math seems to have a positive effect on graduation rates.
-The 2013-14 cohort of transitional math students have graduated to this point at a rate of 24.6% compared to the baseline cohort's rate of 17.7%.
-Given the preponderance of transitional math students at SSC, it is not surprising that the graduation rate of 2013-14 cohort of all math students (transitional and college-ready) entering SSC that year was 34.7% compared to the baseline cohort's 22.9%.
-Faculty and administration are optimistic that 2014-15 and 2015-16 cohorts will demonstrate similar graduation rate improvement over the next two years.
+The 2013-14 cohort of transitional math students have graduated to this point at a rate of 29.1% compared to the baseline cohort's rate of 17.7%.
+Given the preponderance of transitional math students at SSC, it is not surprising that the graduation rate of 2013-14 cohort of all math students (transitional and college-ready) entering SSC that year was 33.7% compared to the baseline cohort's 22.9%.
+Faculty and administration are optimistic that the following cohorts will demonstrate similar graduation rate improvement over the next two years.
 Although completion of remediation and college-level composition have increased, the redesign does not appear to have had the same effect on graduation rates.
-This disparity is puzzling and demands more discussion and analysis.
-Especially since the math and language arts cohorts consist of many of the same students.
+The difference in graduation rates between the mathematics cohorts and the language arts cohorts can be attributed to several different factors including students who take a few courses at SSC and then transfer, the transfer students coming to SSC who have had either mathematics or language arts, and the method used to place students into the cohorts.